You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 • Needing discipline and commitment.

-• Might need long-term horizons.
+• They might need long-term horizons.

 [ Check out Investment Strategies For Beginners ]